UNDERSTANDING THE BIBLE FOR CULTURAL LITERACY

-QUARTERLY INTERGENERATIONAL WOMEN’S BREAKFAST
+INTERGENERATIONAL WOMEN’S BREAKFAST

 Three times during the year we hold an intergenerational breakfast for all those who identify as male.
 We provide a hot breakfast and begin our programming with a larger-group get-acquainted activity period, followed by smaller break-out group discussions.
 This has become something of a tradition over the last four years, and the feedback that participants have provided has emphasized how much men particularly value the small discussion groups.
 Representative recent and upcoming topics include:

 What Does it Mean to be a Man?

 How do you Identify Yourself Culturally, Ethnically, as a Member of a Larger Tradition?

 Three Sessions: Saturdays November 12th, 2016, February 11th, 2017 and May 13th, 2017, attend one, two or all three!